Invincible-class submarine: History

-Purchase
+Purchase of four submarines

 In November 2013, Singapore's Ministry of Defense (MINDEF) selected the Type 218SG design, offered by TKMS, as a replacement to the RSN's existing submarine fleet, siding an offer of three conventionally-powered submarines (presumably the Scorpène-class submarine) from French-based naval conglomerate Direction des Constructions Navales (now Naval Group).
 On 29 November 2013, MINDEF officially contracted TKMS to supply two Type 218SG submarines, along with a training and logistics package, at an estimated cost of US$1.36 billion.
 The order for the two submarines bore noteworthy significance for being the RSN's first-ever order for new custom-built submarines, since the service had previously relied on the acquisitions of the second-hand Challenger-class and the Archer-class submarines.
 The purchase of the two submarines was officially announced on 2 December 2013.
 According to the terms of the contract, the two submarines were initially scheduled to be delivered between 2020 and 2021.

-On 16 May 2017, Singapore's Minister for Defence Ng Eng Hen announced that the RSN had placed an additional order for two more Type 218SG submarines, with additional arrangements of logistics and crew-training, bringing the total number of its ordered submarines to four.
+On 16 May 2017, Singapore's minister of defence Ng Eng Hen announced that the RSN had placed an additional order for two more Type 218SG submarines, with additional arrangements of logistics and crew-training, bringing the total number of its ordered submarines to four.
 According to the terms of the contract, the two additional submarines are to be delivered between 2024 and 2025.
 In January 2023, it was reported that the cost of the purchase would be USD$1.8 billion.

+Fifth submarine rumours

-In December 2021, German news outlet Der Spiegel reported that the German government, headed by then-outgoing Chancellor Angela Merkel, had sanctioned a series of last-minute arms deals, including the export of an additional Type 218SG to Singapore.
-However the Singapore government, the RSN and TKMS have not officially confirmed the additional submarine.
+In December 2021, German news outlet Der Spiegel reported that the German government, headed by then-outgoing chancellor Angela Merkel, had sanctioned a series of last-minute arms deals, including the export of an additional Type 218SG to Singapore.

+Nevertheless, the authenticity of the deal is yet to be verified by the RSN and TKMS.
+Singapore has neither confirmed nor denied the existence of a fifth Invincible-class submarine.